yuliadm/comp-reproducibility-hackathon/README.md

 ```

-The structure of the project (pipeline) that I am getting right after installation is different from that reported in the tutorial https://github.com/GeertvanGeest/V-pipe/blob/master/docs/tutorial_0_install.md
+The structure of the project (pipeline) that I am getting right after the installation is different from that reported in the tutorial https://github.com/GeertvanGeest/V-pipe/blob/master/docs/tutorial_0_install.md (maybe to the installation issues at the previous steps):

-:

 📁 [HOME]
 └───📁vp-analysis